-Alexander Holt is a fifth generation investor and Drexel University graduate with a Bachelor of Science in Chemical Engineering, and minors in Materials Science & Entrepreneurship.
+Alexander Holt is a fifth generation investor and Drexel University graduate with a Bachelor of Science in Chemical Engineering, and minors in both Materials Science Engineering & Entrepreneurship.
 An innovative big picture thinker who embraces detail-oriented process execution.
-After working in the fields of Pharmaceutical Validation and Process engineering, and Plant Design, Alexander dove into 3D-Printing Manufacturing as an Industrial Engineer.
-Leveraging experience gained by working on cross-functional production and communication teams, Alexander initiated, developed and standardized a Total Preventative Maintenance (TPM) program for Shapeways optimizing machine and production efficiencies across independent departments.
+After working in the fields of Pharmaceutical Validation, Process Engineering, and Plant Design, Alexander dove into 3D-Printing Manufacturing as an Industrial Engineer.
+While at Shapeways, Alexander initiated, developed and standardized a LEAN Methodology program incorporating foundational principals for a Total Preventative Maintenance (TPM) program thus optimizing their machine and production efficiencies across multi-level independent departments.

-After seizing an entrepreneurial opportunity in the 3D printing world, Alexander founded Limitless Exponential Technologies to provide himself (and others) with a basis for investment in emerging technologies.
+After catching the start-up bug, Alexander seized an opportunity in the 3D printing world, only to learn true pain of entrepreneurship.
+Afterwards, Alexander founded Limitless Exponential Technologies to provide himself (and others) with a basis for investment in emerging technologies.

-In 2017, successful investments in the med-tech/pharma world led Alexander to launch Limitless Ventures beginning with Recovery Fund One––whose mission is to provide long term recovery solutions for those impacted by the addiction epidemic by combining venture and philanthropic capital through multi-disciplinary solutions.
-Those solutions and services will integrate technology, data, and personal experiences.
-Alex and his team are working to help addicts recover faster, easier and with more certainty than ever before.
+In 2017, successful investments in the med-tech/pharma world led Alexander to launch Limitless Ventures beginning with Recovery Fund One––whose mission is to provide long term recovery solutions for those impacted by mental health and addictions conditions.
+An epidemic of vast proportions, Limitless Ventures aims to improve healthcare outcomes in the middle market by combining venture and philanthropic structures.
+The team seeks solutions and services which have or will integrate technology, data, and personal experiences to help addicts recover faster, easier and with more certainty than ever before.

 2008 – Drexel University’s Pi Kappa Phi Fraternity – Founding Father, Chartering Chairman & Steward